The Bankrate promise

 - Rewards: 3X points on restaurants, supermarkets, gas stations, air travel and hotels; 1X points on everything else

-- Welcome bonus: 60,000 points after you spend $4,000 on purchases within your first three months (redeemable for $600 in gift cards or cash back)
+- Welcome bonus: 80,000 points after you spend $4,000 on purchases within your first three months

 - Annual fee: $95